ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

 **NEL** [NEL]
     Synonym for **ELECTRONS**.

+**LZTOT** [LzTot]
+    Constrain the z-component of the angular momentum for atomic, diatomic and linear molecules to be LzTot.
+This means that the orbitals are complex, but the integrals are all real.
+The orbitals need to be transformed from the HF canonical ones to the complex ones using LzTrans.x (on svn).

 **NOSYMMETRY**
     Ignore all spatial symmetry information.
 This does not apply to periodic calculations or the hubbard model.